algoo/jfmengine/README.md

  `./manage.py list-widgets` to list all widgets found in content directories

  `./manage.py make-widgets` to make a file that groups all jinja2 widgets macros for easier includes.
-It is called by `runserver` and `distill-local` commands. \
+It is automatically called by `runserver` and `distill-local` commands. \
  See an example in `EXAMPLE.md`